WFlorida2/Professional-README-Generator/Generated README.md

 ## License
-This project is licensed under the  MIT License license.
+This project is licensed under the Apache License 2.0 license.

 ## Contributing